 The Main Lesson block is designed to provide all students at City of Bridges High School with a solid foundation in both knowledge and process.
 Students in all four grades continue to have Main Lesson blocks throughout their time at the school.
 The topics covered in Main Lesson are designed to build understanding over time and provide students with increasing complexity.
 The Main Lessons are scaffold to both build upon each other and to provide interconnection between subjects, experiences and learning opportunities.
 Descriptions of all of the Main Lesson blocks can be found in the course catalogue.

-10:15-11:05 and 11:05-11:55-Academic Path 1 and Academic Path 2: The Academic Paths consist of two 50 minute blocks of yearlong courses.
+11:15-12:15 and 1:00-2:00 -Math, Movement, Foreign Language (MMFL) MMFL consist of two blocks of yearlong courses.
 These courses focus on academic areas that benefit from consistent progression over the course of an entire school year and throughout the high school experience.
-These courses focus on Mathematics, Science and Foreign Language.
-Educator-Administrators teach the Mathematics and Science courses, while a native speaking Practitioner-Educator teaches the Foreign Language Course.
-Academic Path Courses rotate in order to ensure equity of time and focus.
-Wednesdays consist of a double block so that every other week Math or Science have a hour and forty minutes for explorations of labs.
+These courses focus on Mathematics, Movement and Foreign Language.
+MMFL courses will rotate in order to ensure equity of time and focus.

-3:00-3:15 Cleaning-The students and staff of City of Bridges High School are responsible for the care of the facilities of the school.
-Other than maintenance that requires professional skills, all cleaning will be conduced by the Homes of City of Bridges High School.
+4:00-4:30 End of Day Reflection and Cleaning- We will end each day with a reflection on the day and then students and staff of City of Bridges High School are responsible for the care of the facilities of the school.
+Other than maintenance that requires professional skills, all cleaning will be conduced by the of City of Bridges High School community.